mihutao123/MVI/README.md

 # MVI
-Code from the article "Development of a moving vehicle identification framework using structural vibration response and deep learning algorithms"
+"Development of a moving vehicle identification framework using structural vibration response and deep learning algorithms" The codes used in this paper will be publicly available after the paper is published.